sailfishos/docs.sailfishos.org/Support/Help_Articles/Recovery_Mode/README.md

 NOTE: There is no feedback from the 2nd command, so be sure to type your security code correctly.
 You will see the result (i.e. phone no more permanently locked) only after leaving the Recovery Mode.

 * Type exit to escape the Shell and return to the main menu of Recovery Mode.
-* Skip to chapter [reverting phone back to the normal state](#reverting-phone-back-to-the-normal-state) of this document now.
+* In this document, go to the chapter [Reverting the phone back to the normal state](#reverting-the-phone-back-to-the-normal-state) of this document.

 ## Running file system check
 It is possible to have the file system of your Xperia 10 II checked by selecting option #4 in the Recovery menu.
 This utility will try to fix problems if possible, too.